Sandwich theory

 Sandwich theory describes the behaviour of a beam, plate, or shell which consists of three layers—two facesheets and one core.
-The most commonly used sandwich theory is linear and is an extension of first order beam theory.
-Linear sandwich theory is of importance for the design and analysis of sandwich panels, which are of use in building construction, vehicle construction, airplane construction and refrigeration engineering.
+The most commonly used sandwich theory is linear and is an extension of first-order beam theory.
+The linear sandwich theory is of importance for the design and analysis of sandwich panels, which are of use in building construction, vehicle construction, airplane construction and refrigeration engineering.

 Some advantages of sandwich construction are: